 “How to run the agent” is not limited to a choice between running it either as a cron task (a scheduled task under Windows) or as a daemon (a service under Windows), because this only makes a difference in the control of the execution schedule, ie when the agent runs: in both cases, the server controls the execution plan, ie what the agent does.
 In order to control this execution plan on agent side, it is also possible to use a different set of executables.
 The different possibilities, designed as execution modes, are the following:

-managed mode: the agent runs continuously in the background, wakes up periodically to execute the tasks required by the server, and may eventually executes out of schedule on server request.
+managed mode: the agent runs continuously in the background, wakes up periodically to execute the tasks required by the server, and may eventually execute out of schedule on server request.

-half-managed mode: the agent only runs when launched by a local mechanism (usually an automated scheduling system, such as cron or task scheduler), contacts the servers to ask for a tasks lists, executes them immediatly, and stops.
+half-managed mode: the agent only runs when launched by a local mechanism (usually an automated scheduling system, such as cron or task scheduler), contacts the servers to ask for a task list, executes them immediately, and stops.

 autonomous mode: the agent only runs when launched by a local mechanism, as in previous mode, executes a fixed list of tasks, sends the results to the server, and stops.

-This table summarize who control what in the different modes:
+This table summarizes who controls what in each mode: